SharePoint/sp-dev-docs/docs/spfx/sharepoint-2016-support.md

 If you are planning to use the same client-side web parts in both SharePoint 2016 and in SharePoint Online, you will need to use the SharePoint Framework v1.0.2 as your baseline version to ensure that the web part works in both environments.

-## Installing the SharePoint Framework Version Needed for SP2016 Development
+## Installing the SharePoint Framework version needed for SP2016 development

 You should ensure that you are using the right version of the SharePoint Framework on your development machine.
 You can check the currently globally installed SharePoint Framework Yeoman template package version using the following command: